-The Equipment Leasing & Finance Foundation releases the results of its second quarterly COVID-19 Impact and Recovery Survey which reveal equipment finance companies’ staffing performance, work-from-home expectations, and portfolio metrics, including deferrals, defaults, and originations.
+The Equipment Leasing & Finance Foundation releases the results of its COVID-19 Impact and Recovery Survey which tracks equipment finance companies’ staffing performance, work-from-home expectations, and portfolio metrics, including deferrals, defaults, and originations.

 Work from Home WFH

 - Lenders say that on average 73% of their staff was working from home in January 2021.
 But they expect that to drop to 40% by January 2022.

 - This compares to 10%-20% in January 2020 – the actual average was 21%, but excluding lenders that said 90+% of their staff WFH on 1/20 (and 80% of those expect less WFH by 1/22) the average was 10% WFH on 1/20)

 - Default rates have stablized back to pre-pandemic numbers